 Gather required information

-To apply for your pensioner exemption or concession using the digital duties form you need:
+To apply for your pensioner exemption or concession using our all-in-one digital duties form, you need:

 - Concession card details of all applicants.